Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2022-06-28

 In Yoast SEO Premium 18.8, we’re expanding our recently introduced crawl settings with search spam blockers and URL parameters cleanup.
 In addition, we’re adding an integration with IndexNow to instantly ping search engines like Microsoft Bing whenever you publish or update content.
 Check it out!
-Read more about what's new in Yoast SEO Premium 18.8 in [https://yoast.com/yoast-seo-june-28-2022/](our release post in English) or [https://yoast.com/es/yoast-seo-junio-28-2022/](our release post in Spanish)!
+Read more about what's new in Yoast SEO Premium 18.8 in [our release post in English](https://yoast.com/yoast-seo-june-28-2022/) or [our release post in Spanish](https://yoast.com/es/yoast-seo-junio-28-2022/)!

 #### Enhancements